seanmavila/Astroapp/README.md

 6. Change the file path in the import options to the location of the astrop.sql file in your Astroapp folder (core)
 7. Select the the astrop.sql database
 8. Click start import
-9. I think its something like that....?
-Gl homies